 The foundation for the introduction of the preliminary alcohol screening test consists of 3 things:

 - Something to show that the machine used was in proper working order.
-This is accomplished by requesting that a PAS coordinator, an officer with the agency that hold the devises, testify that he maintains in according to the state law and manufacturing specifications.
+This is accomplished by requesting that a PAS coordinator, an officer with the agency that keeps the PAS devices, testify that he maintained the PAS device according to the state law and manufacturing specifications.

 - Something to show that the operator (aka, the DUI officer) was competent and qualified.
 This is shown by having a police officer testify about his training.

-When there is compliance with these three factors, Los Angeles DUI Attorney or a prosecutor can introduce the PAS devise and use it to prove the blood alcohol level at the time of preliminary alcohol screening.
-Without that, the preliminary alcohol screening can not be used for actual value, but can use only to show presence of alcohol in blood.
+When all three factors are present, Los Angeles DUI Attorney can introduce the PAS device and use it to prove the blood alcohol level at the time of preliminary alcohol screening.
+Without that, the preliminary alcohol screening can not be used for actual value but can use only to show the presence of alcohol in the blood.

 If preliminary alcohol screening test results are below .08% alcohol in blood, its introduction will help the defense in showing that the driver was below .08%.

-Conversely, the prosecution might want to introduce PAS results because they are above .08%, but, your Los Angeles DUI Lawyer may be able to limit introduction of the preliminary alcohol screening because of non compliance with Adams.
+Conversely, the prosecution might want to introduce PAS results because they are above .08%, but, your Los Angeles DUI Lawyer may be able to limit the introduction of the preliminary alcohol screening because of noncompliance with the Adams case.

 Los Angeles DUI attorney can help you win your case.
-Los Angeles DUI lawyer can also represent you at a DMV hearing.
-If you call our office (818) 921 7744 , you can talk to one of best Los Angeles DUI attorney for free.
+Los Angeles DUI lawyer will also represent you at a DMV hearing.
+If you call our office at (818) 921 7744, to talk to one of the best Los Angeles DUI attorneys during a free consulation.